 Evergreen offers programs specifically tailored to the emerging food industry sector through the Small Food Producers Network.
-In addition to regular networking events, the Small Food Producers Network offers admission based seminar series lead by industry leaders, as well as one-on-one financial planning and loan-packaging assistance.
-Businesses on the Small Food Producers Network email list receive notices on events, programs, and competitions targeted towards specialty food entrepreneurs.
+In addition to regular networking events, the Small Food Producers Network offers admission based seminar series led by industry leaders, as well as one-on-one financial planning and loan-packaging assistance.
+Businesses on the Small Food Producers Network email list receive notices on events, programs, and other opportunities targeted towards specialty food entrepreneurs.
 To join our mailing list, contact Natalie Vichnevsky at firstname.lastname@example.org.

 Regular Networking Workshops – Our events feature expert content on issues relevant to growing food companies.
-Past workshops have featured presentations on food safety, employee classification, search engine optimization, and crowd-sourced fundraising.
-We have also organized panels on catering options for small food entrepreneurs, investor strategies, financing programs, and food broker options.
+Past workshops have featured presentations on food safety, employee classification, and explainers on insurance options and research and development tax credits.
+We have also organized panels on financing programs, investor strategies, and food broker options.

 Business Planning Seminars – Several times per year, the Small Food Producers Network hosts fully subsidized multi-session seminars for specialty food businesses.
 These seminars are admission based, and offer participating companies in-depth training on key business planning issues.
-Past seminars have included Quickbooks training, inventory management, growth planning, and a human resources boot-camp course designed to provide participants with an attorney-reviewed personnel manual.
+Past seminars have included Quickbooks training, growth planning, human resources management capacity building and company culture development.

-One-on-one Planning Assistance – Our staff offers long-term one-on-one business plan and financial consulting completely free of charge.
+One-on-one Planning Assistance – Our staff offers long-term one-on-one business planning and financial consulting completely free of charge.
 Our staff is well versed in the full suite of financing options available to small food companies.
-We can also help you write or revise a business plan, prepare cash flow analysis and financial projections, and go through the loan packaging process.
-We have significant experience working with emerging food businesses and we will work with your schedule to help you get your business to the next level.
+We can also help you revise a business plan, assess financial projections, and guide you through the loan packaging process.
+We have significant experience working with emerging food businesses and can leverage this knowledge to help you get your business to the next level.